lostyawolfer/trident/readme.md

 - make sure all the gamerules that you want are followed
 - channeling on tridents should have levels that let them have more flexibility, with, for example, channeling IV you can just throw a trident anywhere at any time and regardless of if there is a mob there or not it strikes
 - wait until end reborn updates with russian and ukrainian translation; wait until it also updates texture of remnant materials (or do it myself)
+- add whatever that datapack was where it added a structure called a lost library or smth
+- add nullscapes as a part of this mod/datapack